folkfigur/dada/API.md

+# Data endpoint

-# One API endpoint serves a JSON data file
+`/v1/dada` serves a JSON data file with live data about Sweden.

 ## Example